India-China Investment Corridor — Dangal and Business Goes Hand-in-Hand

 Post 2014, Chinese companies have shown significant interest to invest in India in a wide range of sectors such as Real Estate, Electronics, Renewable Energy, Textiles and Automotive and financial investments in Start-ups, which is evident in FDI equity inflows data from China.
 The trends of outward FDI flows from China and the Government of India’s Make in India mission are in perfect synchronisation.

 Tracking Foreign Direct Investment (FDI) flows accurately is tough as companies often route investments through countries with favourable bilateral tax treaties, which explains a big gap between the official figures published by the Indian and Chinese government agencies.
-As per Department for Promotion of Industry and Internal Trade, Ministry of Commerce & Industry FDI inflows from China between April 2000 and December 2017 were a miniscule US$1.78 billion; while MOFCOM China reports that ~US$8 billion flew from China to India.
-Nevertheless, both parties acknowledge that majority of this investment have been realized post 2014, with a reform-oriented government coming in power in India.
+As per Department for Promotion of Industry and Internal Trade, Ministry of Commerce & Industry FDI inflows from China between April 2000 and December 2017 were a minuscule $ 1.78 bn; while MOFCOM China reports that ~$ 8 bn flew from China to India.
+Nevertheless, both parties acknowledge that the majority of this investment have been realized post 2014, with a reform-oriented government coming in power in India.

-As per our estimates, Chinese FDI investments in India are in the range of US$11-12 billion with ~700 active companies in the market.
-Although, this is still relatively small as compared to what India has received from the US, the UK and Japan, but it is a substantial progress.
+As per our estimates, Chinese FDI investments in India are in the range of $ 11-12 bn with ~700 active companies in the market.
+Although this is still relatively small as compared to what India has received from the US, the UK and Japan, it is substantial progress.

 Biggest Manufacturing Sector Investments Initiated by Chinese Firms in India in the last 12 months